CVS Health: 2010s

 2011 saw Larry Merlo succeeding Tom Ryan as president and CEO of CVS Caremark.
 Merlo joined CVS/pharmacy in 1990, through the acquisition of Peoples Drug.
 On September 3, 2014, it was announced that CVS, as of midnight Tuesday September 2, 2014, would no longer sell tobacco products at all of its 7,700 locations nationwide, a month earlier than planned.
 It also announced it would change its corporate name to CVS Health to reflect "its broader health care commitment" and a desire to change the future health of Americans, although all retail stores would continue to be called "CVS/pharmacy", unless they did not contain a pharmacy, in which case they are just signed CVS.
+On February 5, 2014, CVS announced that the company would discontinue the sale of all tobacco and cigarette products from their stores by October 1, 2014.
 CVS Caremark acquired Coram in 2014, the specialty infusion services and enteral nutrition business unit of Apria Healthcare Group Inc. That same year, the company acquired 33 Miami-based Navarro Discount Pharmacy stores, the largest Hispanic-owned drugstore chain the United States.
 A year later in 2015, it acquired Omnicare, provider of pharmacy services to long-term care facilities.
 CVS Health acquired Target's 1,600+ pharmacies and retail medical clinics inside Target stores that same year.
 CVS has begun operating them through a store-within-a-store format.